20 financial words parents should explain to their kids

 14. Investment

 An investment is something that you spend money on because you believe it will earn you a profit (more money) in the future.
-So this could be stocks and shares, an ISA, and items like artwork, gold and even vintage cars.
+So this could be stocks and shares, a Junior ISA, and items like artwork, gold and even vintage cars.

 15. Loan